-Experienced staff members of the Spoke are eligible to apply to the editorial board.
-These leaders are required to schedule News Editors in addition to Newspaper.
-Prior to the close of the course selection period, the advisers will notify the applicants of their selection.
-The signature of a Spoke adviser is required on the Course Selection Card.
+Experienced staff members of The Spoke may apply for editorial and management positions on the following year's Editorial Board which oversees production of The Spoke.
+These leaders are required to schedule News Editors' Seminar in addition to Newspaper.
+Prior to the close of the course selection period, applicants will be notified by the advisor whether they have been selected.
+Signature of the newspaper advisor is required on the Course Selection Card.